keyldev/keyldev/README.md

 💬 Ask me about everything

-⚡ Fun fact -  Banging your head against a wall burns 150 calories an hour or 1500.
+⚡ Fun fact -  Banging your head against a wall burns 150 or 1500 calories an hour .

 ### OS's